 1851: Birthdate of Hungarian attorney and Diet Member, Arthur Jellinek.

-1855: Pauline Koch and Hermann Einstein gave birth the parents of Albert Einstein gave birth to their youngest child Friederike, nicknamed “Rika.”
+1855: Pauline Koch and Hermann Einstein the parents of Albert Einstein gave birth to their youngest child Friederike, nicknamed “Rika.”

 1856: Following the creation of the Company Ports of Marseille, Franco-Jewish financier Jules Mires formed a partnership with Talabot Paulin to rebuild the docks of this major French Mediterranean port.